kubermatic-labs/gman/Configuration.md

 GMan has a list of licenses built-in, but this can be overwritten by running gman with `-licenses-config <file>`, which must be a YAML file that contains a list of licenses.
 Run GMan with `-licenses` to see the list of default licenses.
+If you also specify `-licenses-yaml`, you get an output that can be directly used as a config file.

 Remark: *Cloud Identity Free Edition* is a site-wide SKU (applied at customer level), hence it cannot be managed by GMan as it is not assigned to individual users.